Liveaboard Diving in Fiji

 Wakaya island - Gem Stone is a wall dive where manta rays can be seen together with hammerhead sharks and white tips.
 Light fish make your night dive here one to remember!

 Wakaya Pass is a wall dive with 140 feet down to the bottom.
 Along the wall you may see blue ribbon eels, white tips, nurse sharks, and hammerhead sharks along with manta rays, marble rays, turtles, eagle rays and barracudas.

 When To Go

-In Fiji you can dive all year round.
-Visibility is best from July till December when the water is coolest at 22-25 degrees .
+In Fiji, you can dive all year round.
+Visibility is best from July until December when the water is coolest at 22-25 degrees .
 Summer in Fiji is from November to April, this is the rainy season with water temperatures of 28-30 degrees.
 The waters then are rich with plankton which attracts big fish like whales and manta rays.

 Tips For Travellers

 - Be sure to bring your dive certification card and logbook as most liveaboards will require to see proof of certification level and experience.